If you are looking to add some flair to your herb garden this year, look no further than angelica.

 You can also simulate daily temperature fluctuations by keeping plants on a windowsill during the day and moving them into a refrigerator each night.
 During this stratification period, make sure they are getting adequate water.

 You can bring the trays indoors after 21 days to germinate.
-Place them in an area where temperatures will remain consistently above 60°F. They should germinate after 21-28 days.
+Place them in an area where temperatures will remain consistently above 60°F. They should germinate after 21 to 28 days.

-Transplant seedlings outside in the spring when they are 3-4 inches tall.
-Space seedings 12-24 inches apart in rows 36 inches apart.
+Transplant seedlings outside in the spring when they are three to four inches tall.
+Space seedings 12 to 24 inches apart in rows 36 inches apart.

 You can also propagate by dividing the roots of established plants in the second year of growth, in the spring before flowering, or in the fall when plants go dormant.

 Cut back the plant to about a foot or so from the ground so it is easier to work with.
-Take a sharp spade and divide the plant down the center, or remove the entire plant and divide the roots into 2-3 sections, depending on the size of the root.
+Take a sharp spade and divide the plant down the center, or remove the entire plant and divide the roots into two to three sections, depending on the size of the root.